-Timeline: 32 killed - April 16, 2007 - Virginia Tech in Blacksburg, Virginia.
+32 killed - April 16, 2007 - Virginia Tech in Blacksburg, Virginia.
 A gunman, 23-year-old student Seung-Hui Cho, goes on a shooting spree killing 32 people in two locations and wounds an undetermined number of others on campus.
-The shooter, Seung-Hui Cho then committed suicide.
+The shooter, Seung-Hui Cho then commits suicide.

 27 killed - December 14, 2012 - Sandy Hook Elementary School - Newtown, Connecticut.
-Adam Lanza, 20, guns down 20 children, ages 6 and 7, and six adults, school staff and faculty, before turning the gun on himself.
+Adam Lanza, 20, guns down 20 children, ages six and seven, and six adults, school staff and faculty, before turning the gun on himself.
 Investigating police later find Nancy Lanza, Adam's mother, dead from a gunshot wound.
 The final count is 28 dead, including the shooter.

 23 killed - October 16, 1991 - In Killeen, Texas, 35-year-old George Hennard crashes his pickup truck through the wall of a Lubys Cafeteria.
 After exiting the truck, Hennard shoots and kills 23 people.
 He then commits suicide.